-This article documents the hotfixes that are currently available for Windows Server 2012-based Failover Clusters.
-Failover Clustering allows multiple servers to provide high availability of server roles.
-Failover Clustering is often used for File Services, Virtual Machines, Database Applications, and Mail Applications.
+This article describes the hotfixes that are currently available for Windows Server 2012-based failover clusters.
+Failover Cluster Management enables multiple servers to provide a high availability of server roles.
+Failover Cluster Management is frequently used for file services, virtual machines, database applications, and mail applications.

 Collapse this imageExpand this image

-The process to install service pack/hotfixes on Windows Server 2012 is different.
+The process for installing service packs and hotfixes on Windows Server 2012 differs from the process in earlier versions.
 In Windows Server 2012, you can use the Cluster-Aware Updating (CAU) feature.
-CAU automates the software updating process on clustered servers while maintaining availability.
+CAU automates the software-updating process on clustered servers while maintaining availability.
 For more information, see Cluster-Aware Updating Overview.

 For information about how to manually drain cluster nodes for maintenance, see Draining Nodes for Planned Maintenance with Windows Server 2012.

-Below is the list of Microsoft Knowledge Base articles that describe the currently available fixes.
-Most of the updates will apply to computers running the Windows Server 2012 operating system.
-Some updates, like KB 976424
+The following Microsoft Knowledge Base articles describe the currently available fixes.
+Most of the updates apply to computers that are running Windows Server 2012.
+Some updates, such as KB 976424

-, may be needed on computers running the Windows Server 2008 R2 or Windows Server 2008 operating system if they are present in the environment.
+, may be needed on computers that are running Windows Server 2008 R2 or Windows Server 2008 if those operating systems are present in the environment.

 Collapse this tableExpand this table

-It also resolves an Event ID 1196 with error The handle is invalid when the cluster network name resource fails to come online and register in DNS.
+This hotfix also resolves an Event ID 1196 with error The handle is invalid when the cluster network name resource does not come online and register in DNS.

 Available for individual download and included in 2889784